HOW TO CHOOSE A STAND-UP PADDLE BOARD

-Paddleboards come in a variety of lengths, widths, thicknesses, and construction, and while there are some niche board categories, all SUPs are designed for either flat water or surf, or sometimes a little of both.
-You’ll need some idea of the type of water you want to paddle.
+Paddle boards come in a variety of lengths, widths, thicknesses, and constructions, and while there are some niche categories, all SUPs are designed for either flat water or surf, or sometimes a little of both.
+You’ll need some idea about the type of water where you’ll want to paddle.

 This is how we categorize our boards at Eastern Mountain Sports: